riansyh/quiz-dot-challenge/readme.md

 ## Features

 - Login features
-- 10 random true or fale questions from [Open TDB](https://opentdb.com/)
+- 10 random true or false questions from [Open TDB](https://opentdb.com/)
 - Resumable quiz when refresh or close the browser